Table of contents

 Let’s talk hosting features.

 I recommend going for a managed hosting platform so someone else (a professional System Admin) handles server maintenance and upgrades for you.
 You kind of can’t really beat that, it saves you a ton of work.

 You’ll also want to make sure the software the host is using is current.
-WordPress requires a LAMP/LEMP stack.
+WordPress requires a LAMP/LEMP environment.
 That means it has to run on a Linux operating system with Apache or Nginx, MySQL or Maria DB and PHP installed.
 Ubuntu Trusty (14.04) is my bare minimum for Linux version and that one is even outdated.
 If you’re just signing up for a brand new hosting platform go for Ubuntu 16.04.6 (Xenial Xerus) or higher.
 Ubuntu is an open source software, too, so it’s my personal favorite.
 Mint, Debian and OpenSUSE are also good distributions.

 If you go for a hosting platform that doesn’t offer global redundancy across data centers (aka, not Cloud), you’ll want to make sure your server location and the location of your SQL database (which is sometimes on a separate server) are close to each other and to your visitors geographically.
 Data travels fast but it still takes longer to go further distances just like everything else.

 Last but not least, you’ll want to pay attention to whether your hosting platform has server-side cache or not.

 We’re going to get into cache in more detail in a minute, but I just wanted to throw in that if you have server-side cache, your host will be able to debug and create cache exceptions for you.

 That being said – make sure you get a host with amazing customer service because you’ll be going to them when you’re stressed and need help.